RULES

 Protests and Discussions

-If a referee has given their verdict after an exchange and a fencer disagrees with it materially, they may protest by raising a hand (or having their cornerperson or clubmates signal on their behalf).
+If a referee has given their verdict after an exchange and a fencer disagrees with it materially, they may protest by raising a hand.
 They will then be given a chance to explain their version of events to the referee, who may in consequence discuss with the assistant and the opponent if they judge it necessary.
 A referee may also, of course, initiate such discussions on their own initiative.
-Note that abusing this to raise spurious objections to every point scored against oneself is very likely to be considered a foul as unsportsmanlike, disruptive or both.
+Note that abusing this to raise spurious objections to every point scored against oneself is very likely to be considered a foul as unsportspersonlike, disruptive or both.

 Post Fight